 Conditions and injuries ranging from bursitis and plantar fasciitis to bone spurs and fractures can result in heel pain.
 This discomfort and pain can make walking, running, and jumping difficult.
-At Advanced Ankle and Foot Center in Columbus, Georgia, highly skilled podiatrist specialist John Schoppe, DPM, diagnoses and treats heel pain.
+At Advanced Ankle & Foot Center in Columbus, Georgia, highly skilled podiatrist specialist John Schoppe, DPM, diagnoses and treats heel pain.
 As an experienced foot doctor and podiatric surgeon, Dr. Schoppe specializes in the causes of heel pain and can help you find relief.
 Get started today by calling the office to schedule an assessment.
 Or request an appointment online, which is fast and quick.

 Common causes of heel pain include the following: